 - Layer the cooked zucchini, cottage cheese, and grated cheese in a flat casserole dish, pour beaten eggs over the other ingredients, then take a fork and gently stir so ingredients are evenly distributed in the eggs.

-Serve hot, with some salsa and sour cream on the side if you prefer!
+- Serve hot, with some salsa and sour cream to add at the table if you prefer!

 More Delicious Breakfasts with Green Chiles:

 Bobbi’s Low-Carb Breakfast Casserole with Egg, Cottage Cheese, and Green Chiles ~ Kalyn’s Kitchen

 Baked Egg Sausage Casserole with Green Chiles ~ Cookin’ Canuck